a5221985/tutorials/C++/complete_modern_C_plus_plus_11_14_17.md

 		4. Operator overloading
 		5. ...

+#### What is Modern C++ ####
+1. Encompasses features of C++11
+2. Move semantics
+3. Smart pointers
+	1. Pointer like objects
+		1. They automatically free memory (no need to use raw pointers)
+4. Automatic type inference
+5. Threading
+6. Lambda functions

 ### First C++ Program ###
 ### The C++ Compilation Process ###
 ### Primitive Types & Variables ###